Growing Up in a Disney Family

 My parents like to pretend that they are guests in the Grand Floridian, so they take their trusty Disney mugs, fill them up in the restaurant, and chill in the lobby.
 What's that?
 What is a trusty Disney mug, and how can I get one?
 I'm glad you asked.

-Times have changed, but you can still make great use of your Disney mug.
-They are now equipped with a microchip in the bottom of the cup that needs to be activated in order for the pop (or as most of you call it, soda) machines to work.
-You can pay for one day, two days, or the whole trip.
-Then, instead of buying a new one on your next vacation, you can bring back this cup and reactivate it.
+If you go to any food court at a Walt Disney World Resort hotel, you will see stacks of different mugs.
+They are equipped with a microchip in the bottom of the cup that needs to be activated in order for the pop (or as most of you call it, soda) machines to work.
+You can pay to activate if for as long as you would like, for your whole trip or just part of it.

-You do have to pay to activate the mug.
-But once you have, the world is yours.
-Meaning you can be like my parents and take your fancy schmancy mug to the lobby of a fancy schmancy resort and pretend you are staying there.
+Once you have activated your mug, the world is yours.
+That means you can be like my parents and take your fancy-schmancy mug to the lobby of a fancy-schmancy resort and pretend you are staying there.
 Or you can just travel around to enjoy the different atmospheres, and when you get thirsty on your venture, fill up your mug.
-It's not free, but it is a pretty frugal way to get the most out of Disney.
+If your mug is activated, you can refill it as many times as you would like at any of the Disney resorts.

 Alternative Modes of Transportation: The Disney Boats

 There are other lakes and other boats for explorers to discover.
 Any resort that's located on the water should have boat transportation.
-And to get to different resorts not accessible by your current boat, take a bus to any theme park gate or Downtown Disney, and take another bus to the resort to which you are trying to get.
+And to get to different resorts not accessible by your current boat, take a bus to any theme park gate or Disney Springs, and take another bus to the resort to which you are trying to get.

 Back to the Future